Khan-Ramsha/Khan-Ramsha.github.io/_pages/about.md

 Somewhere along the way, I realised curiosity was my real co-pilot.
 It's what keeps me learning, tinkering with models and developing practical solutions to real-world problems.
 I also got my hands dirty as a **Data Analyst Intern**, where I transformed complex datasets into storytelling goldmines - turning messiest data into actionable insights, uncovering hidden patterns and crafting visualizations that made complex data whisper its secrets to business stakeholders.

-When I'm not wrangling with tensors, you might find me reading research papers, studying optimization algorithms (yes, it genuinely excites me - currently diving deep into **policy optimization algorithms**).
+When I'm not wrangling with tensors, you might find me reading research papers, studying optimization algorithms (yes, it genuinely excites me).

 I'm excited to build **safe** and **explainable** intelligent systems that genuinely understand and navigate the messy, marvelous complexity of our world. (plot twist: some of the messiest problems teach you the most)